lachlanmcdonald/mg-shader-wiki/Shaders-in-MagicaVoxel.md

 #### `float voxel (vec3 v)`

-Returns the colour of the voxel at the position `v`, in the range of `1-255`, or `0` if there is no voxel at that position.
+Returns the color of the voxel at the position `v`, in the range of `1-255`, or `0` if there is no voxel at that position.
 These correspond to the X, Y and Z coordinates shown in the toolbar of the MagicaVoxel editor.

 - Providing an invalid position, such as one greater than the volume size, will return `0`
 - `voxel()` can only be called when the shader is run over the entire volume, otherwise it will always return `0` (even when voxels are present)